 In contrast, this area of the website is dedicated to the process clinicians use to honor the ethical framework and legal requirements for end-of-life discussions and MOLST completion.
-To ensure physicians, nurse practitioners and other clinicians engaged in thoughtful MOLST discussions do so within scope of practice and consistently comply with NYSPHL, the New York State Department of Health (NYSDOH) developed MOLST Checklists for Adults and Children.
-To assist physicians and nurse practitioners who want to correctly document the information required by the laws and Checklists, MOLST Chart Documentation Forms have also been developed to accompany them.
+To ensure physicians, nurse practitioners, physician assistants, and other clinicians engaged in thoughtful MOLST discussions do so within scope of practice and consistently comply with NYSPHL, the New York State Department of Health (NYSDOH) developed MOLST Checklists for Adults and Children.
+To assist physicians, nurse practitioners, and physician assistants who want to correctly document the information required by the laws and Checklists, MOLST Chart Documentation Forms have also been developed to accompany them.
 While using the Chart Documentation Forms or Checklists is not mandatory, the content captured on them is mandatory and must be otherwise documented in the medical record.

 Lastly, while this website is dedicated to MOLST, it is important to understand that even if a Do Not Resuscitate (DNR) or Do Not Intubate (DNI) order, or any other order to withhold/withdraw life-sustaining treatment is written in a medical chart, or a non-hospital DNR form is completed, the exact same process and checklists must be followed and the same ethical standards and legal requirements apply.
 While FHCDA applies to hospitals, nursing homes and hospice, the legislated community pilot that tested MOLST use in the community (2005-2008) permits EMS to follow DNR and DNI in the community and as a result permits a FHCDA Surrogate to complete DNR and DNI orders for persons in the community who lack the ability to make decisions and do not have a health care agent.